-- 1. if a player agreed to the loss of a trick his side had, in fact, won; or - 2. if a player has agreed to the loss of a trick that his side would likely have won had the play continued.
+- 1. if a player agreed to the loss of a trick that side had, in fact, won; or - 2. if a player has agreed to the loss of a trick that side would likely have won had the play continued.

-The board is rescored with such trick awarded to his side.
+The board is rescored with such trick awarded to that side.